BugCatcherNate/rust_game/README.md

 - **Physics & interaction** powered by `rapier3d`, now with ray casts exposed through the engine for gameplay queries (shooting, selection) plus automatic collider wireframes to visualize half-extents.
 - **Material-aware model loading**: the OBJ loader consumes paired MTL data, resolves diffuse textures per material, and renders each segment with its own atlas (while still allowing manual texture overrides).
 - **Shooting gameplay**: left-click fires a physics ray, renders a debug trace, and emits events processed by `ShootingSystem` to destroy tagged targets.
-- **Custom systems & scripting** keep gameplay separated from the engine loop; systems can subscribe to events like `ShotEvent` without tight coupling.
+- **Custom systems & scripting** keep gameplay separated from the engine loop; systems can subscribe to events like `ShotEvent` without tight coupling while emitting debug gizmos (boxes, spheres, labels) to visualize logic live.
 - **Audio & scene data**: ambient sounds via `rodio`, plus data-driven scenes using `SceneDefinition` builders or YAML assets.
+- **Per-entity rotation & scripting**: instanced models now track a quaternion-based `Orientation` component, so scripts can spin or tilt meshes at runtime (the sample target uses a `spinner` script to rotate in place).
 + **Runtime debug controls**: the in-game console can toggle collider lines (`debuglines [on|off|toggle]`) and activate creative mode to inspect the scene freely.

 ## Building & Running